Ph.D. student (D2)

-I like physical chemistry such as quantum mechanics and solid state physics, so I chose the Chemistry Department to study them broadly.
-Through lectures I found the principle of FT-IR to be interesting, and then came to be attracted to various other spectroscopic techniques - Raman spectroscopy, NMR, ESR, nonlinear optics etc.
+I like physical chemistry such as quantum mechanics and solid state physics, and I chose the Chemistry Department to study them broadly.
+Through lectures I found the principle of FT-IR spectroscopy to be interesting and smart, and then came to be attracted to other various spectroscopic techniques such as Raman spectroscopy, NMR, and nonlinear optics.

-I'd like to develop spectroscopic techniques or devices with high speed (to follow up short-time dynamics), high spatial resolution (to study details) and high sensitivity (to detect a tiny amount of chemicals).
-To become able to see mysterious phenomena we can't see before: don't you think it's wonderful??
+I'd like to develop spectroscopic techniques and devices with high speed to follow up short-time dynamics, high spatial resolution to study detail structures, and high sensitivity to detect a tiny amount of chemicals.
+Don't you think it's wonderful to become able to see mysterious phenomena we can't see before??

-04/2018- present Master's student in Science (Chemistry), the University of Tokyo
+04/2020 - present Ph.D. student in Department of Chemistry, School of Science, the University of Tokyo

 Time-domain coherent Raman spectroscopy

 T. Ideguchi, T. Nakamura, S. Takizawa, et al. "Microfluidic single-particle chemical analyzer with dual-comb coherent Raman spectroscopy" Optics Letters, 43, 4057 (2018).

 S. Takizawa, K. Hiramatsu, K. Goda "Compressed time-domain coherent Raman spectroscopy with real-time random sampling" Vibrational Spectroscopy, 107, 103042 (2020).

 R. Kameyama, S. Takizawa, K. Hiramatsu, K. Goda "Dual-Comb Coherent Raman Spectroscopy with near 100% Duty Cycle."
 ACS Photonics, 8, 975 (2020).